cloud-gov/federalist.18f.gov/pages/using-federalist.md

 ### Getting Authorized to use Federalist

-Before you start using Federalist, the Federalist team needs to authorize you to use Federalist, either for a live site or for testing during the sales process.
+Before you start using Federalist, the Federalist team needs to authorize you (via your GitHub account) to use Federalist, either for a live site or for testing during the sales process.
 This will happen as part of business development conversations with the Federalist team or upon agreement execution.
+Once you can log in at [federalist.18f.gov](https://federalist.18f.gov), you are authorized.

 ### Adding a new site
 ![Federalist Sitelist Screenshot]({{site.baseurl}}/assets/federalist-makesite.png)